jquense/yup/README.md

 schema.default(); // -> { name: '' }
 ```

-This may be a bit suprising, but is usually helpful since it allows large, nested
+This may be a bit surprising, but is usually helpful since it allows large, nested
 schema to create default values that fill out the whole shape and not just the root object.
 There is
 one gotcha! though.
 For nested object schema that are optional but include non optional fields
 may fail in unexpected ways: